apohl-scaredgoblin/ui-tests-apohl-code-pepper/README.md

 By default application will run on `https://www.saucedemo.com/`

 ## Environment Variables

-In order to run the tests, you need to set some required environment variables.
-You need to define these variables in a `.env` file.
-Sample.env in the project, the data in the sample are those which are used in the tests.
-As these data are public, They are provided in the sample file.
-But .env has been added to .gitignore as the credentials should not be pushed to the repository
+To run tests, necessary environment variables must be set.
+You should define these variables in a `.env` file.
+You can use the `Sample.env` file present in the project as a boilerplate.
+Please remove the Sample prefix,  there is no need to modify the values.
+The data within the file are public for simplicity.
+However, in real-world practice, this file contains sensitive credentials and should not be included in version control.
+Therefore, the `.env `file has been added to .gitignore to prevent accidental pushes to the repository.

 ```
 BASE_URL:https://www.saucedemo.com/